Home / Recommendation Letters

 Can I use this for academic and professional recommendation letters?

 Yes.
-This page works for students, employees, internships, scholarships, graduate school applications, and professional opportunities.
+This generator works for students, employees, internships, scholarships, graduate school applications, and broader professional opportunities.

 Should I mention my relationship to the candidate?

 Yes.
-A recommendation letter is stronger when the reader understands how you know the person and in what setting you observed their work or character.
+A strong recommendation is more credible when the reader understands how you know the candidate and in what setting you observed their work, character, or performance.

 Do I need examples of achievements or strengths?

 Yes.
-Specific achievements, behaviors, or examples make the recommendation more credible than broad praise alone.
+Specific examples, behaviors, and results make the recommendation much stronger than broad compliments alone.